ssveitch/draft-kemeleon/draft-kemeleon.md

 - `a[i]` denotes the `i`th position of a vector `a` of coefficients
 - `concat(x0, ..., xN)`: returns the concatenation of bytestrings.

-# Kemeleon encoding
+# Kemeleon Encoding

 At a high level, the constructions in this document instantiate the following functions:

-- `EncodePk(ek) -> eek` is the (possibly randomized) encoding algorithm that on input a public key, outputs an obfuscated public key or an error.
+- `EncodePk(pk) -> epk` is the (possibly randomized) encoding algorithm that on input a public key, outputs an obfuscated public key or an error.
-- `DecodePk(eek) -> ek` is the deterministic decoding algorithm that on input an obfuscated public key, outputs a public key.
+- `DecodePk(epk) -> pk` is the deterministic decoding algorithm that on input an obfuscated public key, outputs a public key.
 - `EncodeCtxt(c) -> ec` is the (possibly randomized) encoding algorithm that on input a ciphertext, outputs an obfuscated ciphertext or an error.
 - `DecodeCtxt(ec) -> c` is the deterministic decoding algorithm that on input an obfuscated ciphertext, outputs a ciphertext.

-## Common functions
+## Common Functions

 ~~~
 VectorEncode(a):